jozefg/higher-order-unification/explanation.md

 ```

 where `M` is a metavariable and `A` is a some term, probably a free
 variable.
+These are called flex-rigid equations because one half is
-The first part of this code is to extract the relevant
+flexible, a metavariable, while one half is rigid.
+The first part of
+this code is to extract the relevant pieces of information from the
-pieces of information from the constraint.
-Therefore, the code roughly
+constraint.
+Therefore, the code roughly looks like
-looks like

 ``` haskell
     tryFlexRigid :: Constraint -> [UnifyM [Subst]]